-We are part of a global company and interact with millions of people around the world every day.
+We are a global company and interact with millions of people around the world every day.
 We have a responsibility to respect the human rights of our colleagues, our customers, those who work throughout the supply chain, and the communities in which we operate.

 We fully support the UN's Declaration of Human Rights and the Core Conventions of the International Labour Organisation.
 Any breach of a person's human rights is wrong.
 Guided by our values of "Treating everyone how they like to be treated" and "Every Little Help makes a big difference", we work to ensure that rights are respected and that any breaches are remedied.
+To this end, we support our suppliers to comply with the ETI Base Code and undertake due diligence of their supply chains, helping them to meet our standards on human rights.